Blue Cohosh

 Blue Cohosh can tolerate being far from a window and light source.
 Place it less than 6 feet from a south-facing window to ensure it receives enough light to survive 💪.
 Select your region to see how the current weather in your area affects the placement in your home 🏡.

-Blue Cohosh is not safe to consume.
-If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian.
-If you have children, cats, or dogs in the home, we suggest keeping this plant out of reach.
+Blue Cohosh is extremely dangerous if consumed.
+If you, a family member, or a pet has ingested any amount of plant material contact Poison Control, US (800) 222-1222, or your veterinarian immediately.
+Blue Cohosh is not recommended for homes with children, cats, or dogs.

 Blue Cohosh grows vertically and new growth will emerge from the top of the plant.